Challenge Cup Final: Belfast Giants upset formbook in Cardiff triumph

 The Devils dominated the first period but led only 1-0, the rest of the game belonged to Adam Keefe's side but how they had to battle for every puck.

-If you had Brandon Benedict, John Kurtz and Matt Towe in the office pool to score three of the Giants five goals you would have made a lot of money but this was the ultimate team performance.
+If you had Brandon Benedict, John Kurtz and Matt Towe in the office pool to score three of the Giants' six goals you would have made a lot of money but this was the ultimate team performance.
 Egos were checked in the locker room.

 Motivated Murphy stars for Giants